Phil Rizzuto’s playing career ends

 Rizzuto died on Aug.
 13, 2007.

-Cody Eding was the public relations intern in the Frank and Peggy Steele Internship Program Class of 2010 at the Baseball Hall of Fame
+Cody Eding was a public relations intern in the Hall of Fame’s Frank and Peggy Steele Internship Program for Youth Leadership Development